 This type of translation is defined as moving the object in space by keeping its size, shape or orientation constant.
 In a translation, each point of the shape must be moved in the same direction and for the same distance.
 When you are doing a translation, the primary object is called the pre-image, and the object after the translation is called the image.

-This type of translation expands or contracts the object by keeping its orientation or shape same.
+This type of translation expands or contracts the object by keeping its orientation or shape the same.
 This is also known as resizing.